Plato's Allegory of the Cave told in two stories through an illustrated alphabet.

 If you enjoy my paintings and other creations, please take a moment to like my page on Facebook or follow me on Twitter.

-Two years ago, I co-founded The Artificial, a UX and digital product design agency in Amsterdam.
+Five years ago, I co-founded The Artificial, a UX and digital product design agency in Amsterdam.

 You can find my personal design portfolio on Behance and explore works in progress on Dribbble.